cloudlinux/kd-loadbalancer/README.md

 Redirect to https will be automatically.
 For a while as backend used only one owncloud pod for all domain.
+If you use `staging: true` in the config you get untrusted TLS cert for domain.

 ## Troubleshooting